 Programme in detail

-The two-metre Aperture Liverpool Telescope sited on La Palma in the Canaries, which is the largest robotically controlled telescope in the world, will provide you with unique access to observations from a major research facility when you undertake a research project in your final year.
+During the programme, students will be introduced to all aspects of physics and astronomy from quantum mechanics to cosmology.
+In Year Two, there is a week-long field trip to the Teide Observatory in Tenerife, where students make astronomical measurements at a professional observatory.
+The two-metre aperture Liverpool Telescope sited on La Palma in the Canaries, which is the largest robotically controlled telescope in the world, will provide you with unique access to observations from a major research facility when you undertake a research project in your final year.

 Department Key Facts

 Ranked 5th in the Guardian University League Tables in 2019

 93% are employed or in further study six months after graduating (Destination of Leavers from Higher Education 2016/17)

 The Department of Physics has produced three Nobel Laureates.